initc3/auditee/docs/examples.rst

 steps:

-1. Inspect the source code that performs the computation to confirm that it indeed hashes a 100 million times, starting with the string "Hello World!".
+1. Inspect the source code that performs the computation to confirm that it indeed hashes 100 million times, starting with the string "Hello World!".
 2. Verify that the ``MRENCLAVE`` of the remote attestation verification report matches the ``MRENCLAVE`` from an enclave binary built from the above source code.

 .. note:: The authenticity of the remote attestation verification report MUST
     be verified to make sure the report does indeed come from Intel.

+.. _step1:

 STEP 1: Inspect the source code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^